 - Thickening of skin

 - Depression and memory impairment

 - Birth defects

-Hypothyroidism is a condition that develops slowly, meaning that symptoms may go unnoticed for a long period of time and can be difficult to spot.
+Hypothyroidism is a condition that develops slowly.
+Symptoms may go unnoticed for a long time and may be difficult to notice.

-Certain groups of people are more likely to develop hypothyroidism than others.1
+Certain groups of people are more likely to develop hypothyroidism than others.

-There is also an increased propensity for hypothyroidism in people with a family history of thyroid disease, people aged over 60 and people who have been pregnant within the past 6 months.
+There is also an increased risk of hypothyroidism in people with a family history of thyroid disease, people aged over 60, and people who have been pregnant within the past 6 months.

 During and after pregnancy